 Break down scar tissue – Scar tissue is the result of previous injuries or trauma and can affect muscle, tendons, and ligaments.
 This can lead to inflexible tissues that are prone to injury and pain.

 Improve tissue elasticity – Hard training can make tissues hard and inelastic.
 This is one reason why hard training may not result in improvements.
 Massage helps reverse this by stretching the tissues.

 Opens micro-circulation – Massage does increase blood flow to tissues, but so does exercise.
-What massage also does is open or dilate the blood vessels and by stretching them this enables nutrients to pass through more easily.
+What massage also does is open or dilate the blood vessels and stretching them enables nutrients to pass through more easily.

 Anxiety reduction – through the effects mentioned above relaxation is induced and so reduces anxiety levels.

 Invigorating – if massage is done with brisk movements such as what would be done before an event then this can produce an invigorating feeling.

 Sports massage therapy can prevent or relieve delayed onset muscle soreness.
 According to the American College of Sports Medicine, delayed soreness typically begins to develop 12 to 24 hours after the exercise has been performed.
 DOMS may produce the greatest pain between 24 and 72 hours after the exercise has been performed.
 Sports massage therapy prevents delayed onset muscle soreness by encouraging blood and lymph flow throughout the body, preventing muscle fatigue.